 01

-Overpricing your current home can undermine a conditional offer quickly.
+Overpricing the current home can undermine a conditional offer quickly — a realistic list price signals credibility to the seller.

 02